 Jorhat is the closest town to Majuli Island in Assam.
 However, if you travelling to Majuli from the capital Guwahati, you have to first reach Jorhat.
 There is no direct route from Guwahati to Majuli by ship.
 You can get shared cabs, trains and flights between Guwahati and Jorhat.

-Nearest airport to Majuli is at Jorhat and most major cities in India have connecting flights to Jorhat.
+The nearest airport to Majuli is at Jorhat and most major cities in India have connecting flights to Jorhat.
 If you want to save on airfare, an alternative travelling option would be to take a flight to Guwahati, the capital of Assam, and then travel by train or shared cabs from Guwahati to Jorhat.

 Jorhat is about 14 kilometres from Nimati Ghat, the ferry point from where you can travel by boat to the Majuli island.
 A ferry ride from Nimati Ghat is approximately an hour long and most early morning rides tend to be crowded.
 However, the picturesque sights around you of the mighty Brahmaputra and faint lines of white sandy beaches blur out the noise and chaos during the ferry ride.